mriazx/wazuh-setup/certificates-creation-and-deployment/README.md

 ```shell
 $ sudo nano /etc/kibana/kibana.yml
 ```
 Update `server.port` with `443`and `elasticsearch.hosts` with `https`.
 Replace `elasticsearch_password` with the password we generated above.
 Uncomment all other sections.
-Updated file should like this:
+Updated file should like this.
 ```bash
 server.host: 10.0.2.10
 server.port: 8080